Aadit2308/SKILLLAB_PROR-2026-RealBetis/README.md

 Describe exactly how a user will use the project.Make it a story **Response:**
-`The user powers on the system, which initializes the MPU6050 sensor and FPGA hardware.
-The system begins reading real-time accelerometer data through I2C communication.`
+`The user powers on the system, initializing the MPU6050 sensor and FPGA hardware.
+The MPU6050 continuously generates accelerometer data (ax, ay, az), which is read using software developed in Vitis.

-`This data is transferred to the Processing System (PS), where it is normalized and converted into fixed-point format.
-The processed data is then sent to the FPGA (Programmable Logic) via AXI interface, where the CORDIC algorithm computes roll and pitch angles.`
+This data is processed and converted into fixed-point format in the software.
+The processed values are then sent to the Spartan-7 FPGA.`

+`Inside the FPGA, a CORDIC algorithm computes roll and pitch angles using efficient shift-and-add operations.
-`The computed angles are sent back to the PS and displayed on a terminal.
-As the user tilts the sensor, the system continuously updates and outputs real-time orientation values, demonstrating accurate roll and pitch estimation.`
+The computed angles are sent back and displayed on a terminal.
+As the user tilts the sensor, the system continuously updates the orientation in real time.`